Qureshi30/Qureshi30/README.md

 # 💫 About Me:
-👋 Hey, I'm Qureshi Hassan!
+👋 Hey, I'm Qureshi Mohammed Hassan!
 🚀 Full-Stack Developer | MERN Enthusiast | Fragrance Brand Founder

 I build scalable web applications with Next.js, React, and Node.js, and I’m also the proud founder of **Lelido**, a unique fragrance brand.